ISBN 3-931689-05-0 (whole serial)

 • and species.

-The revision will be fully illustrated, with a strong emphasis on thin sections / acetate peels / polished surfaces from the type of the type species, and/or topotypical material from the type locality/area.
+The revision is fully illustrated, with a strong emphasis on thin sections / acetate peels / polished surfaces from the type of the type species, and/or topotypical material from the type locality/area.

 The catalogue includes the following genera: